Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m2.md

   - The cynara policy recovery mechanism has been added.
     - You can save the default policy at image creation time.
     - If a problem is detected when loading the Cynara policy, the policy is recovered with saved one and the flag file is created.
-    - When the flag file is discovered, you can aditionally re-installing all downloaded applications to generate the Cynara policy.
+    - When the flag file is discovered, you can additionally re-installing all downloaded applications to generate the Cynara policy.
     - This feature has been added but hasn't been enabled.
 You must make the default policy and re-install downloaded applications when the flag file is created.
 - Privilege
   - The application privilege policy has been changed.